House and Property Research

 City of San José Building Permits – Building permits from the 1950s to the present can be found at San Jose Online Permits.
 The California Room has San Jose building permits (1940-1986) on microfilm.
 History San Jose has San Jose building permits 1895 to 1930s.

 Santa Clara County Tax Assessor Rolls – Tax Assessor Rolls are available at the Tax Assessor's Office and are also now available online.
 In addition, the California Room has Santa Clara County Tax Assessor Rolls (1979 -2007) on microfilm.
 These records can help determine ownership of a specific piece of property in Santa Clara County.
+The amount paid in taxes is NOT listed for every year held.

 California Room Index – This source indexes materials in the California Room (maps, newspaper clippings, scrapbooks, and research collections) referring to people, places, and events in San José and Santa Clara County History.
 The A-Z index can be helpful if you are not sure of spelling.